jmachiaverna/cs326-final-team-he/doc/milestone2.md

 Stanley Araki: Worked on initial milestone2.md setup, READ API, serving files with Express.js and HTML updates on the client side with data returned from server side endpoints for READ API.

+Nick Chafy: Implemented PUT and DELETE server endpoint handling and API, worked on integrating project with heroku with express.js and dependency management.
+Implemented add friend functionality with HTML updates.
 ## Screenshots

 ![example image](img/read_view.png)